 Some of the popular sites that allow teens to take part in surveys include:

 LifePoints wants to know your thoughts about the products and brands you use daily.
 Signing up takes under 5 minutes, and you can start making money right away.

-In the last year alone, LifePoints paid their members over $22 million!
-You’ll be awarded virtual points (LPs) for completing surveys, which you can exchange for gift cards to retailers such as Amazon, Walmart and more.
-LifePoints also pays via PayPal.
+In the last year alone, LifePoints paid its members over $22 million!
+You’ll be awarded virtual points (LPs) for completing surveys, which you can exchange for gift cards to retailers such as Amazon, Walmart, and more.
+LifePoints also pay via PayPal.